 In the same area that we are catching Sails and Dolphins, we have been catching Black Fin Tuna.
 When we drift a few baits on the flat lines we like to leave on line out far from the boat and that is usually the first to get picked off.
 Having a live well full of pilchards is key, and at every drift spot toss a dozen or so out to create a mini school near the boat.
 This technique, entices big fish to come up to your boat and eventually spot your live bait that will be slower then the non hooked pilchards you tossed overboard.
 If your catching bonito's, stay with them as the blackfins usually hang out with them.

-The Mangrove snapper are being found on the reef.
+Moving closer to the reef, the Mangrove snapper are being found on the reef.
 Look for any reef or hard bottom on your fish finder and you are almost guaranteed to have mangrove snapper in the area.
 Make sure to chum using menhaden or sardine chum.
 Use ballyhoo plugs, pinfish plugs or shrimp on a standard 3/0 hook to catch your limit.

 If you would like to write a report and have it posted on our site please email us at Info@reelteasefishing.com